Adapters

 As noted in the above example, the returned authentication result contains messages even on success.
 LDAP has some notoriety for difficulty in debugging, and the Ldap adapter attempts to assist you with this by providing informational messages for every authentication attempt.
 A later section in this document provides more detail on the messages returned.

 You will note that the configuration contains information for multiple servers.
 When multiple server configuration is provided, the adapter will loop through each until one provides successful authentication.
-The above configuration will instruct the adapter to attempt authenticattion against the OpenLDAP server s0.foo.net first, falling back to the Active Directory server dc1.w.neton failure.
+The above configuration will instruct the adapter to attempt authentication against the OpenLDAP server s0.foo.net first, falling back to the Active Directory server dc1.w.neton failure.

 With servers in different domains, this configuration illustrates multi-domain authentication.
 You can also have multiple servers in the same domain to provide redundancy.